 It is not a matter of liking these works, many of which have been described by critics as unlikeable or unsavory, for they are largely uninterested in formal concerns or aesthetic pleasure; rather it is a matter of contending with their critical force.
 The book is not a work of advocacy, but of critical analysis: its aim is not to deliver judgment on whether the artworks are good or bad, but to assess parasitism’s new visibility, its potential and limits as a compromised praxis of resistance in the fields of contemporary art and interventionism, and to ponder what this tells us about the conditions for resistance and critique today.
 While the parasite can be critically and politically useful, it is only a temporary vector, a moment of possibility: when it finishes its work, it is no longer a parasite.

-The Society for the Humanities was the wellspring of my time at Cornell and was hugely formative for my work.
+The was the wellspring of my time at Cornell and was hugely formative for my work.
 The Society’s vibrant and rigorously interdisciplinary community helped shape my intellectual identity and enabled me to transition the project from dissertation to book.
 It was during these years that I really began to periodize neoliberal hospitality as a frame for understanding the art practices I had been writing about.
 The chance to be in residence at the Society did not simply offer needed time and space for collaborative exchange, deep thinking, and immersive writing; it was the rarest of opportunities to be in dialogue, to sit elbow-to-elbow over lunch, with some of the most exciting and important scholars working today.